Moya Brennan: Christian Blind Mission

 In 2003, Moya Brennan became Goodwill Ambassador to Christian Blind Mission Ireland (CBM).
 Brennan's first trip was to Congo-Kinshasa, with a group of five others.
 Due to violence, Moya and her team fled civil unrest and were evacuated to Kenya.
 She later promised to return to the Congo, which she did in 2005 to airlift three children from isolated jungle villages to Kinshasa.

 In that same year, she travelled to Rwanda, where she kept a diary of her experiences.
 In 2005, she made an Irish-language documentary for TG4 during her visit to Congo, which was broadcast in 2007, and again in 2008 on both TG4 and RTÉ.

-Moya also travelled to shanty-towns in Brazil and performed a fund-raising event in the country with Assiria Nascemento in 2007.
+Moya also travelled to shanty-towns in Brazil and performed a fund-raising event in the country with Assíria Nascimento in 2007.
 From there Moya travelled to Belize for the opening of a school for abused children, run by the Liberty Foundation and backed by CBM.
 At the opening, Brennan brought together the Belizean Prime Minister Said Musa, Minister of Finance, Leader of the Opposition and UK Conservative Party member and businessman with extensive business interest in Belize, Michael Ashcroft, Baron Ashcroft.

 The following year, Brennan travelled to Tanzania and has played a major role in bringing the missions of the charity to the forefront.
 She has also performed concerts worldwide with other Christian Blind Mission Goodwill Ambassadors from Europe.